stephensalim/aws-well-architected-labs/content/Operational Excellence/200_Labs/200_Automating_operations_with_playbooks_and_runbooks/4_build_execute_remediation_runbook.md

     If they choose to deny, then the step in the runbook will fail, blocking any further runbook activities.

-Follow below steps to build this runbook.
+Follow below instructions to build the runbook.

 {{% notice note %}}
-**Note:** For the following step to build and execute the runbook.
-You can follow a step by step guide via AWS console or you can deploy a cloudformation template to build the runbook.
+**Note:** For the following step to build and run runbook.
+You can follow a step by step guide via AWS console or you can deploy a CloudFormation template to build the playbook.
 {{% /notice %}}

 {{%expand "Click here for Console step by step"%}}